Codecademy/docs/content/java/concepts/pojo/pojo.md

 ---
 Title: 'POJO'
-Description: 'A POJO (Plain old Java object) is a class definition that is not tied to any Java famework so any Java program can use it.'
+Description: 'A POJO (Plain old Java object) is a class definition that is not tied to any Java framework so any Java program can use it.'
 Subjects:
   - 'Computer Science'
 Tags: